123AGustien/spd-captain-ai-lena-autonomous-agent-core/README.md

 🔍 Scenario Authenticity Validation

-The Scenario Authenticity Layer verifies that selected scenarios are valid, registered, and correctly mapped before entering the decision pipeline.
+The Scenario Authenticity Layer provides the validation gate between user-selected scenarios and the autonomous decision pipeline.

-Validation includes:
+Before processing, every scenario is verified for:

-- Scenario identity verification
+- Scenario identity accuracy
-- Domain mapping verification
+- Domain mapping correctness
-- Registered scenario confirmation
+- Registered scenario existence
-- Input integrity verification
+- Input integrity
-- Audit trace generation
+- Audit trace availability

 Status: AUTHENTICITY VALIDATION COMPLETE

+This ensures that only recognised and correctly mapped scenarios can enter the BHR decision framework.

 ---